Cosmic explosion that blinded space instruments ‘may be the brightest ever seen’

 Scientists said this type of event is a gamma-ray burst (GRB) – known for being some of the strongest and brightest explosions in the universe.

-This GRB was deemed so exceptional that astronomers have said it is the brightest of all time since the beginning of human civilisation.
+This GRB was deemed so exceptional that astronomers said it was the brightest of all time (BOAT) since the beginning of human civilisation.

 The researchers said the event, dubbed GRB 221009A, blinded most gamma-ray instruments in space.